The Cost of a Swimming Pool: NJ Pricing & Financing Options

 NJ pool pricing snapshot and what most homeowners can expect in 2025

-Quick local snapshot: National projects often land near an average of ~$65,000 in 2025, with many jobs between ~$25,000 and $100,000+.
+Quick local snapshot: The average cost to build inground swimming pools typically ranges from $41,750 to $80,000, depending on size, design, and material.
+National projects often land near an average of ~$65,000 in 2025, with many jobs between ~$25,000 and $100,000+.
 Those headline numbers are a starting point—not your final quote.

 Typical national ranges and why NJ can differ by location